rob-murray/gbify-geojson/README.md

 * A bounding box member is reprojected, this probably is not correct.

+### Web example

+This library is used by [gb-geojson](https://github.com/rob-murray/gb-geojson) project that allows you to view, create, edit, transform GeoJSON map data in British National Grid reference system and WGS84.
+The app reprojects between each CRS when updated, you can try it out [http://rob-murray.github.io/gb-geojson/](http://rob-murray.github.io/gb-geojson/).

 ## Getting started

 You can get hold of the code with npm and it should work fine with [browserify](http://browserify.org/).
 Or you can just manually import the source.